• Skip to main content

 Ingredients needed like cucumber, chili oil, garlic, sugar, and other seasonings.

-• Soy sauce - Can be substituted with tamari or shoyu.
-Use a gluten-free brand if needed.
+• Soy sauce – Swap it with tamari or shoyu if you prefer, and opt for a gluten-free version if needed.

-• Rice vinegar - Can be substituted with white vinegar.
-Chinese black vinegar will also work, but it will have a more robust and complex flavor.
+• Rice vinegar – You can also use white vinegar or try Chinese black vinegar for a deeper, more complex flavor.

-Dressing for cucumber salad in a ramekin with a spoon and 2 small sauce dishes beside.
+Dressing for cucumber salad in a ramekin with a teaspoon beside.

 ✅Helpful tips